Bad Brains Logo

 Font and Colors

-The band’s emblems predominantly feature light colors – yellow and white, complemented by black accents.
-The shades indicate the light content of the songs and biblical themes.
+The band’s emblems predominantly feature light colors, yellow and white, complemented by black accents.
+The shades indicate the songs’ light content and biblical themes.
 They represent light and catchy music.

-All the band’s fonts had individual features, and each sign received its style of letters.
-The inscription of the last logo stands out for its monumentality, pointing to the years dedicated to music.
+All the band’s fonts had individual features, and each sign received its own letter style.
+The inscription on the last logo stands out for its monumentality, evoking the years dedicated to music.